Omjihn/CS50/Project_2/README.md

 ## See and Modify DB With Django Admin Panel

-First you need to define what should be displayed in the admin panel in the [admin.py](Project_2/auctions/admin.py) file.
+First, you need to specify what should be displayed in the admin panel.
+This is done in the [admin.py](Project_2/auctions/admin.py) file.

-Then you can create an Django admin user with this command :
+Next, you can create a Django admin user with the following command:

 ```sh
 > python3 manage.py createsuperuser
 ```

-After this you can start the server, and access `localhost:8000/admin` in your web browser.

-Just login and you should see all your models and be able to create, modify, and delete them.
+After this, start the server and go to `localhost:8000/admin` in your web browser.
+Log in with your admin credentials, and you will be able to view, create, modify, and delete all your models.